wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

 For this lab, the Instana agent has already been installed on the VM.

 However, installing the Instana agent is simple.
-Using the Instana UI, you can select options for installing the agent, such as the `agent mode`, `agent runtime`, and `installation mode`.
-Doing so, produces a `curl command` that you run from a Terminal window, to install the Linux agent.
+Using the Instana UI, you can select options for installing the agent, such as the **agent mode**, **agent runtime**, and **installation mode**.
+Doing so, produces a **curl command** that you run from a terminal window, to install the Linux agent.

-1. Check that the Instana agent process is running.
+1. Check that the Instana agent process is running by issuing the following command in a terminal window.
 You should see the Instana Java process listed.

         ps -ef | grep instana

     ![](./lab2-media/media/4310-instana-process-pid.png)

-    **Tip:** The Instana agent is installed in **/opt/instana/agent** directory.
+    **Tip:** The Instana agent is installed in the **/opt/instana/agent** directory.

 2. Login to the Instana UI